2025 US Dew Point Calculator | Professional Humidity Analysis Tool

 - Key advantage: Dew point remains constant as temperature changes

-Pro Tip: For the most accurate dew point calculations, use temperature and humidity measurements taken in the shade at about 1.5 meters above ground level.
+Pro Tip for US Users: For the most accurate dew point calculations, use temperature and humidity measurements taken in the shade at about 5 feet above ground level, following NWS standards.

 Frequently Asked Questions

-Our dew point calculator provides results accurate to ±0.4°C when using the Magnus formula with precise inputs.
+Our dew point calculator provides results accurate to ±0.5°F when using the NWS-standard Magnus formula with precise inputs, making it suitable for professional use across all US climate zones.

 What's the difference between dew point and wet bulb temperature?